jczekanska/innoboard/README.md

 - [x] As an editor, I must be able to move and resize things on my canvas, so that I can organize my workspace however I want.
 - [x] As a canvas owner, I must be able to share my canvas, so that I can collaborate with others in real time.
 - [x] As a logged user,​ I must be able to join a collaborative canvas,​ so that I can work on it with others in real time.
-- [ ] As an editor,​ I should be able to add and click hyperlinks in text boxes,​ so that I can reference and access external resources easily.
+- [x] As an editor,​ I should be able to add and click hyperlinks in text boxes,​ so that I can reference and access external resources easily.
 - [ ] As an editor,​ I should be able to add my own images to the drawing board,​ so that I can illustrate ideas or include visual references.
 - [ ] As an owner,​ I should be able to manage invite links,​ so that I can track access and control how people join my canvas.
 - [ ] As an editor,​ I should be able to see the full list of members, along with their role,​ So that I can understand who has access and at what level.
 - [ ] As an editor, I should be able to copy and paste elements on the canvas, so that I can quickly duplicate content and organize my workspace efficiently.
 - [ ] As an owner,​ I should be able to remove users from the whiteboard,​ so that I can restrict access when necessary.
-- [ ] As an editor,​ I could be able to add GIFs to the whiteboard,​ so that I can express ideas or reactions more visually.
+- [ ] As an editor, I must be able to create and manipulate circles, so that I can diagram or highlight areas visually.
-- [ ] As an editor,​ I could be able to add checkboxes,​ so that I can track tasks or mark items visually.
+- [ ] As an editor, I must be able to create and manipulate rectangles, so that I can structure layouts or call out areas.
 - [ ] As an editor,​ I could be able to add audio files to the canvas,​ so that I can leave quick audio notes or explanations.
 - [ ] As an editor,​ I could be able to add locations to the canvas,​ so that I can reference real-world places visually.
 - [ ] As an editor,​ I could be able to highlight with a temporary pen,​ so that I can draw attention without leaving permanent marks.